 Corpus Medicorum is a Melbourne-based orchestra of doctors, medical students and health professionals.

 These talented individuals, whose professional lives are devoted to public health, come together several times a year to present a much-loved concert series at Melbourne Recital Centre.
-Their performances are of an exceptionally high standard and all profits are donated back to The Royal Melbourne Hospital to fund medical research.
+Their performances are of an exceptionally high standard and all profits are donated back to The Royal Melbourne Hospital to fund Lung Cancer research.

 Corpus Medicorum was founded in 2002 by Royal Melbourne Hospital Cardiothoracic Surgeon and Violist Phillip Antippa.

 It is now widely regarded as one of Australia’s premier doctors' orchestras as has worked with noted Australian conductors Warwick Stengaards and Carl Pini, and leading international and Australian soloists including Elizabeth Wallfisch and Hartmut Lindemann, Stefan Cassomenos, Benjamin Martin, Wilma Smith, Natsuko Yoshimoto, Ji Won Kim, and Michael Dahlenburg.